johannesnauta/johannesnauta.github.io/content/_index.md

     alt="Johannes Nauta"
     align="left"
     style="margin-right: 1rem">

 <img
     id="photo"
-    width="200"
     src="/images/unipd-logo-white.png"
     alt="unipd logo"
-    align="right">
+    align="right"
+    style="width: 250px; height: 100px; object-fit: cover;"
+    style="margin-right: 1rem">

 ## Welcome :earth_africa:
-I am Johannes Nauta, and I am a postdoctoral researcher studying complex systems.
+I am Johannes Nauta, and I am currently a postdoctoral researcher studying networks and complex systems.
-I am currently a member of the Dept. of Physics of the University of Padua, Italy.
+I am working at the Dept. of Physics of the University of Padova in Italy.

 ### Current research
 My work aims to unravel how local (microscopic) feedback mechanisms influence global (meso- and macroscopic) dynamics of (meta)populations.
-More specifically, I am developing general multi-scale models that define ecolical reaction-diffusion systems on networks.
+More specifically, I am developing general multi-scale models that define ecological reaction-diffusion systems on networks.
 These models show that long-term stability can emerge from local interactions, both between competing species (reaction) and between the nodes (diffusion).

 ### My trajectory
+After obtaining my bachelor and master degrees in Nijmegen, The Netherlands, I moved to Ghent, Belgium to do my Ph.D.
-Early 2022 I finished my Ph.D. thesis on computational models of optimal foraging patterns.
+Early 2022, I finished my Ph.D. thesis on computational models of optimal foraging patterns.
-During my Ph.D.
-I studied the effects of intra- and interspecific interactions of foragers and focused on how the characteristics of the interaction graph influences (group-) optimal froaging behavior.
+I studied the effects of intra- and interspecific interactions of foragers and focused on how the characteristics of the interaction graph influences (group-) optimal foraging behavior.
-I additionally studied the influence of the spatial distribution of resources on the foraging efficiency population dynamics.
+I additionally studied the influence of the spatial distribution of resources on the short-term foraging efficiency and the long-term population dynamics.
-The latter research is in line with my current interests in ecosystem function.
+The latter research is in line with my current interests in ecosystem stability and function.
-I am pursuing an interdisciplinary approach to complex (eco)systems with specific focus on the long-term stability of ecosystems.
+I am currently pursuing an interdisciplinary approach on the edges of ecology, microbiology, and statistical physics, in order to unravel the mysteries behind ecosystem function.
+More specifically, I would like to understand the mechanisms that facilitate long-term stability of ecosystems with many constituents.

 For more information on my research interests, please see [`~/research`](research).

 #### Current position _(as of January 1st, 2023)_
-Postdoctoral researcher, Dept. of Physics, University of Padua, Italy. \
+Postdoctoral researcher, Dept. of Physics, University of Padova, Italy. \
 Member of the [CoMuNe Lab](https://twitter.com/comunelab) research group, lead by [Manlio De Domenico](https://manliodedomenico.com/).
 For more information on the other members of my lab, [please check out the short bio's of my colleagues](https://manliodedomenico.com/people.php).